demjhonsilver/embedplay-tiktok-vue/README.md

  - The component supports a flexible border radius, allowing you to easily adjust the corner curvature of the iframe to fit your design needs.

+Patch Changes:

+ v1.0.1
+ - Removed "webpack-env" from the "types" array in compilerOptions of tsconfig.json

 ___________

 ## Installation